jsmoriss/inherit-featured-image/readme.txt

 If no featured image has been selected for a post, page, or custom post type, this plugin will assign the first featured image found from its parent, grand-parent, great-grand-parent, etc.

-The plugin makes no permanent changes &mdash; simply deactivate the plugin to disable the automatically inherited images. ;-)
+The plugin makes no permanent changes - simply deactivate the plugin to disable the automatically inherited images. ;-)

-There are no plugin settings &mdash; simply *install* and *activate* the plugin.

 <h3>Coded for Performance</h3>